cycle/docs/basic/install.md

 ```

 ## Connect Database
-In order to connect Cycle to the proper database instance, you must configure the instance of `Spiral\Database\DatabaseManager`.
+In order to connect Cycle to the proper database instance, you must configure the instance of `Cycle\Database\DatabaseManager`.
 The details of this configuration process described in a [following section](/basic/connect.md).

 ## Instantiate ORM